edutechtammy/caliper-outside-diameter/README.md

 - Ensure JavaScript is enabled.
 - Confirm URL params aren't conflicting (e.g., extreme `visualCal`).
 - Check console for debug logs when `?debug=1` is used.
-- Verify contact lock isn’t misunderstood: caliper will not close past target once contact is made—open slightly (Left/Open) to re‑approach.
+- Verify contact lock isn't misunderstood: caliper will not close past target once contact is made—open slightly (Left/Open) to re‑approach.

+### Known Limitations (Current PNG Version)
+- **Size Range Restriction**: Random stock generation is limited to avoid problematic calibrated values (0.608, 0.640, 0.663 inches) that cause jaw alignment issues with the current PNG-based graphics.
+The randomization now generates sizes in the range of approximately 0.702-0.936 inches (steps 18-24).
+This limitation will be addressed in the planned SVG rebuild.

 ## Maintenance & Reversion Notes
 - To restore legacy snap-to-target behavior: uncomment the old auto‑snap block in `moveRight()` (currently commented with LEGACY note).